 Many young Chinese people take part in martial arts training since many of them are vibrant and active.
 Young people enjoy participating in martial arts such as Kung Fu and Tai Chi for self-defense, flexibility, and physical fitness.
 There are several martial arts schools in China for those wishing to participate, showcase, and up their ability.
 Tai Chi Chuan is also used as a form of body relaxation and a means of reducing body and mind stress.

 This game is one of the most popular sports with most Chinese people.
-Elderly people mostly play the game but young people also have their stake in the game.
+Elderly people mostly play the game but young people also have a stake in the game.
 It is played on a board with playing tiles instead of cards, and it involves four players.
 The players even use it to bet, and the winner walks away with the stake.
 It is widely played, and it is available in homes and public parks.
 It is a common way that many young Chinese people use to derive their fun.

 Leisure Market in China: A Great Opportunity to Grap